Danae and Zeus: A Love Story From Greek Mythology

 The tale of Zeus and Danae is one of these stories of a relationship between a god and a mortal, and is one of the most famous love stories from Greek mythology.

 Zeus and Hera

 In the time when the story of Zeus and Danae is set, Zeus is the supreme ruler of the cosmos, and the leader of the Olympian gods.
-Zeus was the son of Kronos and Gaia, and had, along with his siblings, overthrown his father in the Titanomachy.
+Zeus was the son of Kronos and Rhea, and had, along with his siblings, overthrown his father in the Titanomachy.